ChunghaSung/JSdep/README.md

 * make table3
     - build a table3 used in the FSE paper using raw-data
+    - you can change the iteration number in Makefile to build a table with a different number of iterations

 ===== You have to install the modifed version of Artemis we provide to run these comands below =====
 * make run-artemis name=[filename] iter=[iteration]
+    - you have to run dependency analysis to get dep.txt first
     - run previous version of Artemis with a specified file and a specified iteration number
 * make run-artemis-all iter=[iteration]
+    - you have to run dependency analysis to get dep.txt first
     - run previous version of Artemis with all files with a specified interation number